 At ChATS we offer assessments for Autism Spectrum Conditions (ASC) to children and young people aged 5 to 18 years.
+However we are happy to discuss assessments for adults on a case by case basis.

 ASC assessment process